CAPS Recognized by CAPE

 K–12 schools in the State of Colorado and any private school association that operates schools in the State of Colorado.

-For returning members: Membership Renewal begins August 1, 2018.
-As CAPS rolls into its second year, membership fees will remain the same based on school enrollment.
+For returning members: Membership Renewal begins August 1, 2021.
+Membership fees will remain the same based on school enrollment.

 School fees are based on student enrollment: